Leadership Development Programme for PE leaders – Recruitment Pack

 Attendees will be encouraged to have a specific line of inquiry they are keen to follow through in their settings.

-• Advocacy and Influencing
+• Influencing for Impact

 The workshops will be facilitated by Youth Sport Trust Experts, alongside current Physical Education leaders from ethnic diverse communities.